priyanshukushwaha0/Predictive_Maintenance_and_Operational_Efficiency_in_Wind_Energy/README.md

+# Predictive_Maintenance_and_Operational_Efficiency_in_Wind_Energy

-Summary
+## Summary

 The world energy demand is increasing slowly and this has created the necessity of sustainable and environmental friendly power production mechanisms.
 Wind energy is one of the other options of renewable energy that has emerged as one of the most developed and commercially viable options.
 This energy requires wind turbines and due to its complex mechanical attributes and exposure to harsh climate factors often leads to failure of components.
 Such failures may affect the working efficiency and increase the maintenance expenses.

 Conventional maintenance approaches such as reactive maintenance, where problems are resolved after their occurrence and preventive maintenance, where maintenance is conducted according to a timetable are either too expensive or fail to accurately forecast possible problems.
 Conversely, predictive maintenance is based on sensor technology, data analytics and machine learning that predict equipment failure before it occurs.
 This type of preventive approach provide the operators the opportunity to perform maintenance only when required, which minimizes downtime and maximizes reliability of the system.

 Renewable energy sources play an increasingly important role in the global energy mix, as the effort to reduce the environmental impact of energy production increases.